harunou/react-tanstack-react-query-clean-architecture/README.md

 This project demonstrates a [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) implementation in a React application using TanStack React Query and Zustand.

-By applying Clean Architecture principles, this project maintains both structural integrity and remains straightforward and 💡 easy to understand.
+By applying Clean Architecture principles, this project maintains structural integrity, remains straightforward and 💡 easy to understand.
 The project demonstrates that implementing Clean Architecture in frontend applications doesn't have to result in unnecessary 🤯 complexity or overengineering.

 ## Benefits